 Thus far, the Republican-controlled Congress has made little progress on any legislation to protect Dreamers.
 Representatives Chu’s protest comes at a very important time, because a major budgetary deadline is approaching this month.
 A budget bill must be passed in order to avoid a federal government shutdown.
 DACA has become a major sticking point in these talks.
 According to reporting from the Los Angeles Times a budget deal that includes protections for Dreamers is still possible.

 If you support Dreamers, this is the right time to take action.
 We need to keep the pressure on our representatives to ensure that they make protecting Dreamers and saving DACA a priority in budget negotiations.
 This budget deal offers perhaps the single best opportunity for supporters the Dreamers to assert pressure on our representatives before current DACA recipients will begin to lose their status in March of 2018.

 We Support Immigrants and Their Families in Los Angeles

 At the Goldstein Immigration Lawyers, our legal team strongly supports DACA.
 We are proud to provide top quality immigration law services to clients throughout Southern California.
-If you have any questions or concerns about any immigration law issue or need immigration help, please call a immigration lawyer in Los Angeles today at (213) 262-2000 to schedule your immigration consultation.
+If you have any questions or concerns about any immigration law issue or need immigration help, please call an immigration lawyer today to schedule your immigration consultation.